edumeet/edumeet-docker/README.md

   $ sudo docker-compose up -d
 ```

+## Initial setup after first run
+1. visit yourdomain/kc/ and set up your keycloak instance
+By default there is a dev configuration according to https://github.com/edumeet/edumeet-management-server/wiki/Keycloak-setup-(OAuth-openid-connect)
+There is one test user :
+- Username: edumeet
+- Password: edumeet
+2. visit yourdomain/cli/ and set up your management server config
+   - add a tenant
+   - add a tenant fqdn / domain
+   - add authetntication
+3. Logout
+4. Visit your domain (Login)
+5. Visit yourdomain/cli/ and as the logged in user create a room
+6. Join the room

 ## Default ports for firewall setting
 | Port | protocol | description | network | path |
 | ---- | ----------- | ----------- | ----------- | ----------- |